-A compulsory interview between parent and teacher occurs at the end of Term One.
+An interview between parent and teacher occurs at the end of Term One.
 The objective of this communication is to share information on the student's learning and to set goals for the remainder of the academic year.
-In Years Five and Six, students may be included, as much of the emphasis in education is on self-assessment.

 A (more formal) written report is distributed at the end of Terms Two and Four and may be accompanied by a parent/teacher interview.
 This report aims to provide a detailed profile of student performance across the curriculum.
 These reports will be uploaded to the Parent Portal.